QuantEcon/python_lecture_sandpit/source/rst/odu_v2.rst

 In this example, we keep the parameters of beta distributions to be the same with the baseline case, but increase the unemployment compensation :math:`c`.

-Comparing to the baseline case (example 1) where the unemployment compensation if low (:math:`c`\ =0.3), now the worker can afford a longer learning period.
-As a result, the worker tends to accept wage offers much later, and at the time of employment, the belief :math:`\pi` is either more close to :math:`0` or :math:`1`, which means the worker has a more clear idea about what the true distribution is when chooses to accept the wage offer.
+Comparing outcomes to the baseline case (example 1) in which unemployment compensation if low (:math:`c`\ =0.3), now the worker can afford a longer  learning period.

+As a result, the worker tends to accept wage offers much later.

+Furthermore, at the time of accepting employment, the belief :math:`\pi` is closer to either :math:`0` or :math:`1`.

+That means that
+the worker has a better  idea about what the true distribution is when he eventually chooses to accept a wage offer.

 .. code-block:: python3